 - Pursue a lawsuit against the at-fault driver

 Our legal team can review your case and help determine your legal options.
-Having established a suitable course of legal action, we provide the following services to help you build a solid case:
+After establishing a suitable course of legal action, we’ll help you build a solid case.
+We will:

 - Investigate the circumstances of the accident

-- Gather evidence and other supporting documents to build a case (witness statements, police reports, CCTV footage, medical reports, and employment records)
+- Gather evidence and other supporting documents (such as witness statements, police reports, CCTV footage, medical reports, and employment records)

 - Identify liable parties

-- Estimate the current and ongoing expenses related to the accident
+- Estimate your current and ongoing expenses related to the accident

 - Manage settlement negotiations and review offers

-Being involved in a car accident caused by someone else can be a frightening and frustrating experience.
+Being involved in a car accident caused by someone else can be frightening and frustrating.
 Crash victims often worry about paying for their medical treatment and other financial obligations because their injuries prevent them from working.

 How Much Is Your Case Worth, and What Compensation Is Available to You?

-Estimating the financial impact of an accident should be considered on a case-by-case basis.
-No two accidents are identical.
-So, it would be unfair to place a fixed dollar amount on an injury without fully understanding the many ways an accident can affect a person’s life.
+No two accidents are identical, so it would be unfair to place a fixed dollar amount on a case without fully understanding how an accident can affect a person’s life.

-Having examined the facts of your case and discussed the effects of the accident on your life, we can determine the types of compensation available to you.
+After examining the facts of your case and discussing the effects of the accident on your life, we’ll determine the types of compensation available to you.

-Economic damages are in place to compensate a car accident victim for monetary losses, which we can calculate based on medical bills, repair fees, and calculations of expected wages.
+Economic damages are available to compensate a car accident victim for monetary losses, which we can calculate based on medical bills, repair fees, and calculations of expected wages.

-This type of compensation can be awarded for:
+You may receive this type of compensation for: